holy-alexis/portfolio/README.md

 > pip3 install -r requirements.txt<br>

 In folder "main" in file "setting.py" make sure that user password host port of variable DATABASES set to yours PostgreSQL properties
-(you can use site without it, just comment full variable DATABASES, but page "Towns" won't work properly) Create database through PostgreSQL console using commang
+(you can use site without it, just comment full variable DATABASES, but page "Towns" won't work properly)<br>
+Create database through PostgreSQL console using commang
->CREATE DATABASE towns WITH OWNER postgres ENCODING 'utf-8';
+>CREATE DATABASE towns WITH OWNER postgres ENCODING 'utf-8';<br>
 Note: change "postgres" to your username to PostgreSQL

 If you use PostgreSQL make sure to execute make.py, it would load "Towns" data from folder dumps

-To start server
+To start server<br>
 [WINDOWS]
 > python manage.py runserver